-Landsvirkjun, ISAL's power provider, has sent a notice of curtailment due to poor water levels in Landsvirkjun's reservoir systems.
+Landsvirkjun, ISAL's power provider, sent a notice of curtailment due to poor water levels in Landsvirkjun's reservoir systems in October 2024.
 The notice is based on paragraphs in the power contract.
-The curtailment is expected to last from January 2024 through May 2024.
-The curtailment could cause production volume from potrooms to be 4-5 thousand tons less than without a curtailment.
+The curtailment were expected to las through May 2025.
+In February 2025, all curtailment were lifted due to unusually high rain in December and January 2025.